Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting

 \section{Abstract}

-\justifying Forecasting time series data represents an emerging field of research in data science and knowledge discovery with vast applications ranging from stock price and energy demand prediction to the early prediction of epidemics.
-Numerous statistical and machine learning methods have been proposed in the last five decades with the demand for high-quality and reliable forecasts.
-However, in real-life prediction problems, situations exist in which a model based on one of the above paradigms is preferable.
-Therefore, hybrid solutions are needed to bridge the gap between classical forecasting methods and modern neural network models.
-In this context, we introduce a Probabilistic AutoRegressive Neural Network (PARNN) model that can handle a wide variety of complex time series data (e.g., nonlinearity, non-seasonal, long-range dependence, and non-stationarity).
-The proposed PARNN model is built by creating a fusion of an integrated moving average and autoregressive neural network to preserve the explainability, scalability, and ``white-box-like'' prediction behavior of the individuals.
-Sufficient conditions for asymptotic stationarity and geometric ergodicity are obtained by considering the asymptotic behavior of the associated Markov chain.
-Unlike advanced deep learning tools, the uncertainty quantification of the PARNN model based on prediction intervals is obtained.
-During computational experiments, PARNN outperforms standard statistical, machine learning, and deep learning models (e.g., Transformers, NBeats, DeepAR, etc.) on a diverse collection of real-world datasets from macroeconomics, tourism, energy, epidemiology, and others for short-term, medium-term, and long-term forecasting.
-Multiple comparisons with the best method are carried out to showcase the superiority of the proposal in comparison with the state-of-the-art forecasters over different forecast horizons.
+Forecasting time series data is a critical area of research with applications spanning from stock prices to early epidemic prediction.
+While numerous statistical and machine learning methods have been proposed, real-life prediction problems often require hybrid solutions that bridge classical forecasting approaches and modern neural network models.
+In this study, we introduce the Probabilistic AutoRegressive Neural Networks (PARNN), capable of handling complex time series data exhibiting non-stationarity, nonlinearity, non-seasonality, long-range dependence, and chaotic patterns.
+PARNN is constructed by improving autoregressive neural networks (ARNN) using autoregressive integrated moving average (ARIMA) feedback error, combining the explainability, scalability, and "white-box-like" prediction behavior of both models.
+Notably, the PARNN model provides uncertainty quantification through prediction intervals, setting it apart from advanced deep learning tools.
+Through comprehensive computational experiments, we evaluate the performance of PARNN against standard statistical, machine learning, and deep learning models, including Transformers, NBeats, and DeepAR.
+Diverse real-world datasets from macroeconomics, tourism, epidemiology, and other domains are employed for short-term, medium-term, and long-term forecasting evaluations.
+Our results demonstrate the superiority of PARNN across various forecast horizons, surpassing the state-of-the-art forecasters.
+The proposed PARNN model offers a valuable hybrid solution for accurate long-range forecasting.
+By effectively capturing the complexities present in time series data, it outperforms existing methods in terms of accuracy and reliability.
+The ability to quantify uncertainty through prediction intervals further enhances the model's usefulness in decision-making processes.